Freedom and Constraints in the K3 Landscape: Existence of solutions from lattice embeddings

-For an even unimodular lattice such as $E_8$, the existence question has a simpler answer --- there are vectors in $E_8$ with any desired even norm (See Appendix \ref{app_lat}).
-As on the Cartesian 2D lattice, however, there can be multiple vectors of fixed length in different orbits of the automorphism group (for example there are two disjoint orbits containing vectors of norm 8, and two orbits with vectors of norm 14).
+For an even unimodular lattice such as $E_8$, the existence question has a simpler answer --- there are vectors in $E_8$ with any desired even norm-squared (See Appendix \ref{app_lat}).
+As on the Cartesian 2D lattice, however, there can be multiple vectors of fixed length in different orbits of the automorphism group (for example there are two disjoint orbits containing vectors of norm-squared 8, and two orbits with vectors of norm-squared 14).
 The number of such orbits for fixed $\nu$ can be found by looking at vectors in a fundamental domain for the action of the automorphism group; for $E_8$, for example, these numbers are given in \cite{e8}.

 For lattices with indefinite signature, the uniqueness problem also simplifies dramatically.
 The simplest example of this is the lattice $U \oplus U$ defined by two copies of the basic indefinite signature matrix